MileHacker Logo

 Flight Availability & Airport Facilities

-Flight availability peaks during the European winter months, November to April or May, coinciding with Boa Vista's high season.
-During this period, the cost of flights is at their highest because of strong demand.
+Flight availability peaks during the European winter months, November to April or May, coinciding with Boa Vista island's high season.
+During this period, the price of flights is at their highest because of strong demand.
 Travelers seeking better deals find them in the slower season (August-September), when direct charter flights are less frequent, but overall airfare prices are lower.

 BVC Airport Details

-• BVC is small with limited facilities: car rental agencies, a few cafes, snack bars, duty-free shop.
+• BVC is small with limited facilities: vehicle rental firms, a few cafes, snack bars, duty-free shop.

 • ATMs are available, but a small amount of local currency or Euros upon arrival is wise.